ralph7777/Java-Programming/README.md

-# Java-Projects
+# Java projects
-This repo contains projects I did with Java.
+This repo contains projects I have completed with Java.